 Wassermusik which was released later on Classique 13 160G (10").

 And there is also no Remington disc of Beethoven's Symphony

 which was released in Germany on a Tefi cassette.
 This recording

-- which should replace the Viennese disc with "conductor
+- which should replace the Remington disc recorded in Vienna

-composers Brant, Glanville-Hicks, etc. was recorded.
+American composers Brant, Glanville-Hicks, etc. was recorded.

 It is likely that several tapes with these recordings - which were

 practically all supervised by Laszlo Halasz (in many cases together

-with Don Gabor) were taken back to the US or were shipped to Don Gabor's headquarters in New York but were
+with Don Gabor) were taken back to the US or were shipped to Don Gabor's

-not issued on record after the verdict and were not discovered by Tom Null when
+of the court.
+They probably were not discovered by Tom Null when he

-As is printed on many a cover of the
+is printed on many a cover of the

 Varèse-Sarabande Remington Series,